 Directed by Ruben Östlund, ‘Triangle of Sadness‘ is a satirical black comedy movie.
 The film follows a group of wealthy people aboard a luxurious cruise where the crew members fulfill almost every absurd request of the guests.
 Unfortunately, the ship sinks, the guests and the crew members get stranded on an island, and everyone has to fight for survival.

 ‘Triangle of Sadness’ is a profound story that portrays how hierarchy functions in society.
 The portrayal of social media influence and classism is prominent in the story and makes the audience ponder their impact in the real world.
-If you love films with packs such satirical elements, we’ve got a list of movies for you.
-You can watch most of these movies similar to ‘Triangle of Sadness’ on Netflix, Hulu, or Amazon Prime.
+If you love films with packs such satirical elements, we’ve got a list of similar movies for you.

 8. Lord of the Flies (1990)

 Based on the eponymous novel by William Golding, ‘Lord of the Flies’ is an off-beat film that gives the island survival genre a touch of politics.
 When a plane full of student cadets crashes, the students are stuck on a remote island.
-Soon, the cadets are divided into two groups which Ralph and Jack lead.
+Soon, the cadets are divided into two groups, Ralph and Jack leading.
 While Ralph’s group is civilized, Jack’s people become savages, and tension arises between the two squads.

 The backdrop of the island and the quest for survival in ‘Lord of the Flies’ remind us of ‘Triangle of Sadness.’
 Furthermore, the way Ralph stands out as a leader amongst all the students is reminiscent of how Abigail assumes control over the survivors.
 Both films beautifully portray how survival instinct can alter the human mindset and prevent people from seeing what’s right and wrong.